⚠️ CAUTION — With Conditions — Soybeans

 Isoflavones may affect hormones if fed in very large amounts dailyLOWIntact females — moderate feeding only

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Soybeans.
-Always consult your vet for dogs with pre-existing health conditions.
+Where a medical condition exists, clear this with your vet first.

 🚨 Call your vet immediately if your dog shows: